 The London & North Western Railway Society Study Centre.

-The Kenilworth premises provide excellent accommodation and facilities for researchers, and there are regular open days operated by friendly volunteers when the archives and library can be consulted.
+The Kenilworth premises provided excellent accommodation and facilities for researchers, and there were regular open days operated by friendly volunteers when the archives and library could be consulted.
 The open days have proved very popular and visitors have remarked very favourably on the quality and convenience of the facilities and on the friendliness, enthusiasm and knowledge of the volunteers.
+We hope our new home will continue in the same way.

 Since the opening of the Study Centre the volume of material in the archive and library has grown considerably.
 Today the collection runs to around 8,000 items, a large proportion of which are original.
 It covers all aspects of the work and operations of the LNWR and its successors, and includes minute books, reports, working and public timetables, appendices, and working instructions.
 There is a large collection of drawings and other information related to locomotives and rolling stock, stations, buildings, track and signalling.
 Many items are unique.